directangular/str-api-demo-web/README.md

-This is a simple [Python Bottle](http://bottlepy.org/) web app demonstrating basic usage of the ShopTheRoe API.
+This is a simple [Python Bottle](http://bottlepy.org/) web app demonstrating basic usage of the Sonlet API.
 A live instance of this app is available [here](https://str-api-demo.herokuapp.com).

 # Running locally